Effective Diabetic Dry Feet Treatment You Need Today

 What type of foot creams are best for diabetic dry feet?

-Use diabetic-friendly foot creams, preferably urea-based formulas, to deeply hydrate dry areas.
-Apply moisturizer immediately after showering for best results.
+Use diabetic-friendly foot creams, preferably those based on urea, to deeply hydrate dry areas.
+Apply moisturiser immediately after showering for best results.
 Choose non-greasy, fragrance-free creams to prevent irritation.

-Establish a daily foot care routine including washing, thorough drying, and moisturizing.
+Establish a daily foot care routine including washing, thorough drying, and moisturising.
 Inspect feet daily for any changes or injuries.
 Wear supportive, well-fitted shoes and use custom insoles to redistribute pressure.

 How does blood sugar control affect diabetic foot health?